-- (A) Records identified as eligible under subsection (c)(2)(A) and (c)(2)(B) may be sealed at any time. - (B) Except as otherwise provided in subparagraph (E) of this paragraph (3), records Records identified as eligible under subsection (c)(2)(C) may be sealed (i) 3 years after the termination of petitioner's last sentence (as defined in subsection (a)(1)(F)) if the petitioner has never been convicted of a criminal offense (as defined in subsection (a)(1)(D)); or (ii) 4 years after the termination of the petitioner's last sentence (as defined in subsection (a)(1)(F)) if the petitioner has ever been convicted of a criminal offense (as defined in subsection (a)(1)(D)). - (C) Except as otherwise provided in subparagraph (E) of this paragraph (3), records Records identified as eligible under subsections (c)(2)(D), (c)(2)(E), and (c)(2)(F) may be sealed 4 years after the termination of the petitioner's last sentence (as defined in subsection (a)(1)(F)). - (D) Records identified in subsection (a)(3)(A)(iii) may be sealed after the petitioner has reached the age of 25 years. - (E) Records identified as eligible under subsections (c)(2)(C), (c)(2)(D), (c)(2)(E), or
+1 Forgery under Section 17-3 of the Criminal 2 Code of 1961 or the Criminal Code of 2012.
+3 Possession with intent to manufacture or 4 deliver a controlled substance under Section 5 401 of the Illinois Controlled Substances Act.
+6 (3) When Records Are Eligible to Be Sealed.
+Records 7 identified as eligible under subsection (c)(2) may be 8 sealed as follows: 9 (A) Records identified as eligible under 10 subsection (c)(2)(A) and (c)(2)(B) may be sealed at any 11 time.
+12 (B) Except as otherwise provided in subparagraph 13 (E) of this paragraph (3), records identified as 14 eligible under subsection (c)(2)(C) may be sealed 2 15 years after the termination of petitioner's last 16 sentence (as defined in subsection (a)(1)(F)).
+17 (C) Except as otherwise provided in subparagraph 18 (E) of this paragraph (3), records identified as 19 eligible under subsections (c)(2)(D), (c)(2)(E), and 20 (c) (2) (F) may be sealed 3 years after the termination 21 of the petitioner's last sentence (as defined in 22 subsection (a)(1)(F)).
+23 (D) Records identified in subsection 24 (a)(3)(A)(iii) may be sealed after the petitioner has 25 reached the age of 25 years.
+26 (E) Records identified as eligible under

-(c)(2)(F) may be sealed upon termination of the petitioner's last sentence if the petitioner earned a high school diploma, associate's degree, career certificate, vocational technical certification, or bachelor's degree, or passed the high school level Test of General Educational Development, during the period of his or her sentence, aftercare release, or mandatory supervised release.
+(c) (2) (C), (c) (2) (D), (c) (2) (E), subsections (c)(2)(F) may be sealed upon termination of petitioner's last sentence if the petitioner earned a school diploma, associate's degree, career certificate, vocational technical certification, or bachelor's degree, or passed the high school level Test of General Educational Development, during the period of his or her sentence, aftercare release, or mandatory supervised release.
 This subparagraph shall apply only to a petitioner who has not completed the same educational goal prior to the period of his or her sentence, aftercare release, or mandatory supervised release.
 If a petition for sealing eligible records filed under this subparagraph is denied by the court, the time periods under subparagraph (B) or (C) shall apply to any subsequent petition for sealing filed by the petitioner.